ericwbailey/enchilada/README.md

 ## Contributing
 Let people know how they can dive into the project, include important links to things like issue trackers, IRC, Twitter accounts, etc. if applicable.

-### List of Contributors
-- Name, Contact Information
+Link to [`AUTHORS`](https://github.com/ericwbailey/boilerplate/blob/master/AUTHORS) and update the contributors section in [`package.json`](https://github.com/ericwbailey/boilerplate/blob/master/package.json).

 ## License